The BRIT Awards Winning Weekend terms and conditions

 Details of the Promotion:

-3. To enter the Promotion, you must listen to the Capital Network on Saturday 14th February and Sunday 15th February 2026.
-There will be five Promotion rounds across the Promotion period.
+3. To enter the Promotion, you must listen to the Capital Network on Saturday 21st February and Sunday 22nd February 2026.
+There will be seventeen Promotion rounds across the Promotion period.
 The Promotion rounds are as follows:

 4. During each Promotion round, the presenter(s) will announce a specific song for listeners to listen out for.
-When you hear the specific song played out in full on air, you must send a text with the keyword BRITS to 83958 (the ‘Text Message Line’).
+Each song will be from a 2026 BRIT nominee.
+When you hear the specific song played out in full on air, you must send a text with the keyword ‘BRITS’ to 83958 (the ‘Text Message Line’).
 You will have the length of the track to enter.

 5. The opening and closing times of the Text Message Line will be given out on air.
 Entries received before or after this time will not be included in the Promotion but may still be charged.